Where to Find the Creepiest Haunted Houses in Spokane

 Possibly the most frightful place to observe the Halloween season, Silverwood Theme Park in Athol transforms into Scarywood at night.
 Zombies, monsters, clowns, and spirits of all sorts break loose to patrol the theme park’s grounds.

-With five haunted attractions and nine scare zones, you’re sure to find something or someone that will put the scare into you.
+With four haunted attractions and 10 scare zones, you’re sure to find something or someone that will put the scare into you.
 Recommended for people 13 and older, Scarywood is sure to add to your Halloween spirit.

 The haunted attractions include the Blood Bayou, Pharoah’s Curse, and Planet Zombie, among others.
 The Scare Zones include Clown Town, The Dark Forest, and Freak Farm, among others.
 As for the rides, I’ve heard the backwards Timber Terror is truly frightening!

-Make sure to buy your tickets for Scarywood online – they’re cheaper online than buying at the gate!
+Make sure to buy your tickets for Scarywood online – they are now only sold online and not at the gate!

 The Haunting of Room 13 – Spokane